nadeemlab/SPT/docs/maintenance.md

 - core jobs
 - integration/wrap-up

 **To make a new workflow**: copy the `phenotype_proximity` subdirectory to a sibling directory with a new name.
 Update the components accordingly, and update [`workflow/__init__.py`](https://github.com/nadeemlab/SPT/blob/main/spatialprofilingtoolbox/workflow/__init__.py) with a new entry for your workflow, to ensure that it is discovered.
-You'll also need to update [`pyproject.toml`](https://github.com/nadeemlab/SPT/blob/main/pyproject.toml) to declare your new subpackage.
+You'll also need to update [`pyproject.toml`](https://github.com/nadeemlab/SPT/blob/main/pyproject.toml.unversioned) to declare your new subpackage.

-The basic interface for each workflow component is defined in [`workflow/component_interfaces`](https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/workflow/component_interfaces).